-And that leads me right into what I learned in 2016.
+And that leads me right into what I learned.
 I learned why goals are not enough (and why pacing matters).
 I've always been clued into the fact that time management is not as powerful as energy management.
-And 2016 was when I had some solid, practical applications for this concept of time vs. energy.
+I had some solid, practical applications for this concept of time vs. energy.

 I also realised that closed doors open, if you're willing to persist.
 However, at the top of the list of my learning was “the importance of the diversion”.
 This message resonated stronger within me than anything else.

 Let's find out how and why the diversion mattered.